-Monday 21 – Friday 25 July AM: Students can choose from a selection of course modules from nine different topics including: Land of Prince Bishops from the Norman Conquestto the Reformation; Saints, Scholars, and Vikings: the Northern World in the Middle Ages; Holy War: Crusades and Crusading; The Age of Chivalry; Castle: from Hill-Forts to Gunpowder; Angels on the Head of Pins: Inside the Medieval Mind; Epic to Romance: Literary Transformation in the Middle Ages and Renaissance; The Civilisation of Europe in the Renaissance; Medieval Food: A Practical Exploration.
+Monday 21 – Friday 25 July AM: Students will cover a selection of course modules on different topics including: Land of Prince Bishops from the Norman Conquestto the Reformation; Saints, Scholars, and Vikings: the Northern World in the Middle Ages; Holy War: Crusades and Crusading; The Age of Chivalry; Castle: from Hill-Forts to Gunpowder; Angels on the Head of Pins: Inside the Medieval Mind; Epic to Romance: Literary Transformation in the Middle Ages and Renaissance; The Civilisation of Europe in the Renaissance; Medieval Food: A Practical Exploration.

 Saturday 26 July: Visit to Rievalux and Byland Abbeys, Helmsley Castle, Fountains Abbey, and Middleham Castle.

-Monday 28 July – Friday 1 August AM: Students can choose from a selection of Medieval and Early Modern modules as outlined above.
+Monday 28 July – Friday 1 August AM: Continuing study of Medieval and Early Modern modules as outlined above.

 PM: Visits to Barnard Castle and Bowes Museum, Escomb church and Piercebridge Roman fort.